2018 NBA draft: Draft selections

 Deandre Ayton was selected 1st overall by the Phoenix Suns.

 Luka Dončić was selected 3rd overall by the Atlanta Hawks (traded to the Dallas Mavericks).
-He has been named to 5 All-NBA first teams and has had 5 All-Star appearances.
+He has been named to 6 All-NBA first teams and has had 6 All-Star appearances.

 Jaren Jackson Jr. was selected 4th overall by the Memphis Grizzlies.
 He was named the Defensive Player of the Year in his fifth season.

 Trae Young was selected 5th overall by the Dallas Mavericks (traded to the Atlanta Hawks).
 He has been named to an All-NBA third team and has had 4 All-Star appearances.

-Collin Sexton was selected 8th overall by the Cleveland Cavaliers.

 Mikal Bridges was selected 10th overall by the Philadelphia 76ers (traded to the Phoenix Suns).

 Shai Gilgeous-Alexander was selected 11th overall by the Charlotte Hornets (traded to the Los Angeles Clippers).
-He led the league in scoring, was named MVP and won an NBA championship in his seventh season.
+He led the league in scoring, is a two time MVP and won an NBA championship in his seventh season.

 Michael Porter Jr. was selected 14th overall by the Denver Nuggets.

-Donte DiVincenzo was selected 17th overall by the Milwaukee Bucks.

 Anfernee Simons was selected 24th overall by the Portland Trail Blazers.

 Robert Williams III was selected 27th overall by the Boston Celtics.

 Jalen Brunson was selected 33rd overall by the Dallas Mavericks.
-He has been named to 2 All-NBA teams and has had 2 All-Star appearances.
+He has been named to 3 All-NBA teams and has had 3 All-Star appearances.
+In 2026, he won the NBA Championship and Finals MVP with the Knicks.

 Mitchell Robinson was selected 36th overall by the New York Knicks.